AWS Identity and Access Management (IAM) Role Authentication

 Authentication Order

-The Edge Delta agent will attempt to use the various authentication methods to access AWS resources in the following order:
+The Edge Delta fleet will attempt to use the various authentication methods to access AWS resources in the following order:

 1. If an assumed role configuration is defined: (assume role provider)